Classification of LCD and self-dual codes over a finite non-unital local ring: Self-dual codes

 \begin{theorem} The number of monomial inequivalent MDS (resp.
 AMDS) left self-dual codes of length $n$ over $E_p$ with minimum distance $d$ and the number of monomial inequivalent MDS (resp.
 AMDS) self-dual codes over $\mathbb{F}_p$ with the same length and minimum distance are equal. \end{theorem} \begin{proof} By Theorem \ref{thm25}, a left self-dual code $C$ over $E_p$ is always free and its residue code is a self-dual code.
 Then the result holds directly from Theorems \ref{thm 5E} and \ref{thm26}. \end{proof}

-Our next purpose is the classification of MDS and AMDS left self-dual codes over $E_2$ and $E_3$ for some specific lengths.
+Our next step is to classify MDS and AMDS left self-dual codes over $E_2$ and $E_3$ for some specific lengths.
 Theorem \ref{thm26} can be used to classify MDS and AMDS left self-dual codes over $E_p$.
 We refer \cite{database,Mallows,Pless} for inequivalent binary and ternary self-dual codes and use MAGMA computer algebra system \cite{Magma} to find MDS and AMDS binary and ternary self-dual codes.
 Then, we use Theorems \ref{thm2} and \ref{thm26} to construct monomial inequivalent MDS and AMDS left self-dual codes over $E_2$ and $E_3$ for lengths up to $12$ and list them in Tables \ref{Tab7} and \ref{Tab8}, respectively.
 The length (up to $12$) is absent in the tables if there exists no MDS or AMDS left self-dual code of that length. \\

 In the next result, we investigate MDS and AMDS right self-dual codes over $E_p$.
-This result proves the non-existence of MDS right self-dual codes over $E_p$.
-It also shows that AMDS right self-dual codes exist over $E_p$ only for the code length $2$.

 \begin{theorem} No MDS right self-dual code exists over the ring $ E_p$.
 Moreover, a right self-dual code $C$ over $E_p$ is AMDS if and only if its length is $2$. \end{theorem} \begin{proof} By (iv) of Theorem 2 in \cite{Alah24}, an $E_p$-code $C$ of length $n$ is right self-dual if and only if $C=t\mathbb{F}_p^n$.
 Then,